 We’ve identified 15 great products that will get kids excited about building, creating, and thinking scientifically (whether they know they are or not).
 Use our guide of the best STEM holiday gifts for kids to make your shopping easier and help your kids develop their passions in the sciences.
 For the best STEM learning, jump right into virtual winter break camps for kids.

 Today, we’ll review 15 STEM products that would make great gifts.
 You’ll find a range of prices, age groups, and STEM fields, so there’s something for every child!

 This holiday season, give your child the gift of learning something new that will set them up for the future, too!
-Create & Learn offers live online classes for kids of all ages in over twenty five different computer science subjects.
-If your kid enjoys Minecraft and Roblox, wants to learn more about robotics or the real-world impact of artificial intelligence, or wants to make their own website, there’s a class they’ll love.
-Classes are live, designed by professionals from Google, Stanford, and MIT have no more than five students per session, and are taught by experienced teachers.
+Create & Learn offers award-winning live online classes for kids of all ages in 35+ different computer science subjects.
+If your child is fascinated by NASA, enjoys Minecraft and Roblox, wants to learn more about smart devices or the real-world impact of artificial intelligence, or wants to make their own website, there’s a class they’ll love.
+Classes are live, designed by professionals from Google, Stanford, and MIT have no more than five students, and are taught by experienced teachers.
 If you're not sure which class they'd like (most beginners start with popular Scratch coding), get a giftcard!

 Age group: 5+